hackoregon/civic/packages/component-library/stories/baseMap.notes.md

 This story shows how the `animate` prop impacts changing map coordinates, including updating `initialLongitude` and `initialLatitude`.

-No props can be set in this story.
+These props can be set in this story:

+- **animationDuration**: Controls how long the "fly to" effect takes.
+Measured in milliseconds.

 These actions can be taken from this story: